Natalie's Health

 • Repeat the process with the remaining batter.

-• Serve pancakes immediately, topped with diced apples and mix of dried fruits and chopped nuts - I used dried cranberries and walnuts.
+• Serve pancakes immediately, topped with diced apples and mix of dried fruits and chopped nuts.
+I used dried cranberries and walnuts.

 Notes

-Makes 6 pancakes that serves 2-3 people.
+Makes 6 pancakes that serve 3 people.

 Substitutions

-MAKE IT GLUTEN-FREE: Use certified gluten-free oats.
+• Make it gluten-free: Use certified gluten-free oats.

 Tips for storing